Derby and District Astronomical Society

 Telescope Hire Scheme

 Members may borrow books from our library.
 These loans are free, and last for one month or more, depending on whether other members may wish to borrow a loaned item.
 The library is available at our main monthly meetings for browsing, borrowing and returns.
 A number of these volumes were kindly donated by the estate of the late Keith Plamping, DDAS member.
 The books cover a wide range of astronomy related subjects and the current list of books can be seen here.
 For brief summaries of a small selection of these books click here.
 Why not search the internet for details of any listed book that interests you then browse the book at the DDAS meeting?
 Real books can be so much more pleasure to read than internet material.
 Our books are free, portable and provide in-depth knowledge of scientific and educational worth as well as general knowledge.
 There's nothing like reading a good book!
-For more information please ask for either Libby Ray or John Brown at one of our meetings.
+For more information please ask for Libby Ray at one of our meetings.

 The Society occasionally holds group visits to places of astronomical or space interest in the UK, to which members and their families are invited.
 Past visits include The Old Royal Observatory in Greenwich, the Planetary and Space Sciences Research labs at the Open University, the dark matter research labs down Boulby Mine in Yorkshire, Jodrell Bank and the Mullard Radio Astronomy Observatory.
 These are usually day trips either by coach or sharing cars.